interfan/vending/README.md

 15 products are generated
 We have 1 fixed window for vending controls and 1 fixed button for the modal pop up cart.

+Additional CRUD operations can be achieved simillar to the way get our proudcts (POST,PUT,UPDATE,DELETE)

 For the design we use flex classes in order the have responsive design.